QuantEcon/website/_lectures/lecture-stats.md

 ---
 name: Statistics for Computational Economics
-description: This website presents a set of lectures on statistics for computational economics.
+description: A set of lectures on statistics for computational economics.
 link: https://stats.quantecon.org/
 image: project-python.png
 order: 10